amentoraz/DataFuerte/README.md

 ⚙️ TODO further

-* Activity logs when login
-* New tab that shows your own logs
 * Search filters for passwords/texts/files, name search and tag search.
 * Automatic installation script.
 * Add files to the types of encrypted elements.